SivadineshPonrajan/Zoop/README.md

 * Use android studio and import the project.
 * Change your local IP address in the code.
 * Export the client app.

+### ANdroid studio files will be uploaded soon..!!!